 Vases are not only receptacles for flowers you have grown, been given or bought for yourself.
 They also have an aesthetic purpose as well as a functional one, helping you beautify your home in an affordable way.

-We have compiled a list of some unique flower vase designs that create a unique impact both with flowers and as a decorative item when not being used to hold blooms or greenery.
-Whether you purchase one for yourself or receive as a gift in celebration of an event, these 15 flower vase designs with unique shapes will amaze and inspire you to the core.
+We have compiled a list of some unique flower vase designs that create a visual impact both with flowers and as a decorative item when not being used to hold blooms or greenery.
+Whether you purchase one for yourself or receive it as a gift in celebration of an event, these flower vases with unique shapes and materials will amaze and inspire you to the core.

 Kaki flower vase

 Japanese designer Yukihiro Kaneuchi has designed an original collection of sand vases that look like the sort of conical sand castles in the traditional Japanese game called Bou-Toshi.
 When at the beach, players create a heap of sand and place a branch in the center.
-The aim of the game is to takes turn removing the sand, said to represent a divine spirit, without causing the branch to fall.
+The aim of the game is to take turns removing the sand, said to represent a divine spirit, without causing the branch to fall.